rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-19-welcome-to-rancher-desktop-2.md

 installer, no separate daemon and command-line tool, just one file that is both the backend and the way you drive it.
 Download it, start it from the command line, and you have a container engine and a cluster: on a headless server, on a CI runner, or in your own terminal.
 Deploying it is copying one file.
-In 1.x there was no way to do this.
+Rancher Desktop never had a way to do this.
 The engine lived inside the app, and the app had to be on screen.

 The guest VM runs openSUSE Leap now instead of Alpine.
 The reason is glibc: much of the GPU and AI tooling people ask for needs it, and Alpine's musl does not